 The RDO or designee shall:

-Vice Chancellor of Human Resources or designee
+Provide notice to student Parties to a sexual harassment complaint that the District is conducting an investigation.
+The notice shall include the allegations against the Respondent and the alleged District policy violations under review.
+If new allegations that arise during the course of the District’s investigation that could subject either student Party to new or additional discipline or corrective action, the Vice Chancellor of Human Resources or designee shall provide a supplemental notice to the student Parties

 Authorize the investigation of the Complaint, and supervise or conduct a thorough, prompt, and impartial investigation of the Complaint, as set forth below.
 Where the Parties opt for informal resolution, the designated officer will determine whether further investigation is necessary to ensure resolution of the matter and utilize the investigation process outlined below as appropriate.
 The investigation will include interviews with the Complainant, the accused, and any other persons who may have relevant knowledge concerning the complaint.
 This may include victims of similar conduct.